anwala/teaching-web-science/fall-2023/homework/hw2/README.md

 **Due:** October 10, 2023 by 11:59pm
  *This assignment is going to take time.
 Read through the entire assignment before starting. *Do not wait until the last minute to start working on it.*

-**Important:** Q1 requires obtaining a Twitter Developer Account (see [Twitter Setup](/fall-2022/homework/hw0/twitter_setup.md)).
-This may take a day or two, so if you haven't already done this, get started today.

 ## Assignment

 Write a report that contains the answers and *explains how you arrived at the answers* to the following questions.
 Include any interesting findings that you discover from your analysis.